Decsika-tech/DevSecOps-Netflix/README.md

-# DevSecOps--Netflix
+# Netflix-Clone-DevSecOps-with-Monitoring
-This project demonstrates a complete DevSecOps pipeline for deploying a Netflix Clone application.
-It automates code integration, security scanning, containerization, deployment, and monitoring using modern DevOps tools.
+An end-to-end DevSecOps project for a Netflix Clone application with CI/CD automation, security scanning, Docker, Kubernetes (Amazon EKS), Terraform, and monitoring using Prometheus and Grafana on AWS.

 ## Features
 - End-to-end DevSecOps CI/CD pipeline using Jenkins.